-Estremadura and Ribatejo are the two (former) provinces north and northeast of Lisbon.
-Called the Oeste (West) region, Estremadura, with its green rural valleys, is characterized by a mix of maritime activities and where the old traditions and feelings combine harmoniously with modernity.
-Meanwhile, on the banks of the Tejo River, Ribatejo is a land of agriculture and livestock, known as the heart of Portuguese bullfighting and a bastion of the famous Lusitano horse.
+Estremadura and the Ribatejo are the two historical provinces north and northeast of Lisbon.
+Estremadura, with its green rural valleys, is characterized by a mix of maritime activities and where old traditions and feelings combine harmoniously with modernity.
+Meanwhile, on the banks of the Tagus River, Ribatejo is a land of agriculture and livestock, known as the heart of Portuguese bullfighting and a bastion of the famous Lusitano horse.

 Over the centuries Romans, Visigoths, Moors, and Christians built and rebuilt various castles and fortifications to protect the strategic Tagus River (Rio Tejo).
 Fine examples of this are along the river at Belver, Abrantes, and Almourol.
 Spanning the banks of the Rio Nabão (a tributary of the Tagus), Tomar is dominated by the hilltop Convento de Cristo (Convent of Christ), built in the 12th century by the Knights Templar.
 In the brush-covered hills at the province's western edge lies Fátima, one of Christendom's most important pilgrimage sites.
 As it flows south approaching Lisbon (Lisboa), the Tagus expands, often overflowing its banks during the winter rains, and the landscape changes to one of rich meadows and pastures and broad, alluvial plains, where grains grow in abundance.